Computing Possible and Certain Answers over Order-Incomplete Data: Introduction

+Our work focuses on {\em bag semantics}, where a tuple may appear multiple times.
+Note that in the context of (partially) ordered relations, this means that multiple copies of the same tuple may appear in different ``positions" in the order.
+For example, if we integrate multiple rankings of restaurants, then the same restaurant appears multiple times in different positions.
+We capture this model by a notion of {\em po-relations} (partially ordered) relations.
+A po-relation is essentially a relation accompanied with a partial order over its tuples; a technical subtlety is that each tuple is associated with an identifier (presumably internal and automatically generated), so that we have a way of referring to each tuple occurrence in the partial order (see further discussion in the problem definition below).

+We then introduce a query language for partially ordered data.
+Our language design is guided by the goal of supporting SQL evaluation in presence of such data, and as such we focus on defining a semantics for an important fragment of SQL~-- namely positive relational algebra with aggregates.
+The semantics is ``faithful" to SQL in the sense that, if we ignore order, then we get the standard SQL semantics.
+The notion corresponding to aggregation in our context is LISP-like accumulation, whose semantics we extend to account for {\em partial} orders.

+We view partially ordered relations as a concise representation of a set of possible worlds, namely, the linear extensions of the partial orders over the {\em underlying tuples of the relation}.
+For example, a linear extension is a ranked list of restaurant cuisines, where a cuisine may appear multiple times in the list.
+Note that in each such linear extension, the tuples appear \emph{without} their respective internal identifiers which, as mentioned earlier, were only present in the po-relation as a technical tool.

-We view partially ordered relations as a concise representation of a set of possible worlds, namely, the linear extensions of the partial orders.
-This leads to a possible worlds semantics for query evaluation, and to two natural problems: whether an answer is \emph{possible}, i.e., is obtained for some possible world, and whether it is \emph{certain}, i.e., is obtained for every possible world.
+Our definitions lead to a possible worlds semantics for query evaluation, and to two natural problems: whether a candidate answer -- i.e., a ranked list of tuples (restaurants, cuisines, etc.)~-- is \emph{possible}, i.e., is obtained for some possible world, and whether it is \emph{certain}, i.e., is obtained for every possible world.
+Here again, note that in a candidate answer a tuple may appear multiple times, and naturally it appears without identifiers (which, as mentioned above, are internal and are unknown to the user).
 We formally define these two problems for our settings, and then embark on a study of their complexity.